The Employment Law Review: Luxembourg

 iii Sensitive data

-The processing of personal data that reveals racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation, are prohibited as the aforementioned are regarded as sensitive data.
+The processing of personal data that are regarded as sensitive is prohibited.
+Sensitive data includes information that reveals racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and genetic data, biometric data for the purpose of uniquely identifying a natural person, or data concerning health or data concerning a natural person's sex life or sexual orientation.

 Social security numbers are not regarded as sensitive data under Luxembourg data protection laws.